la2050/archive/_projects/2016/lets-gather-westside-stakeholders-to-connect-and-establish-common-ground-across-city-limits.md

   for far longer.
 With LA 2050's support, we hope to reach out to Westside stakeholders who do not typically participate in events like this in order to a create sense of unity, cooperation, and friendliness among neighbors.
+Please explain how you will define and measure success for your project.​: >- The primarily measure of success will be the number and diversity of attendees.
+The secondary measure will be the proposal and execution of three projects that will arise from the proceedings.
+Attendees will vote on project proposals and then pledge to contribute to one of the projects, and progress will be tracked throughout the year.
+This way, the conference will have a lasting impact beyond the relationships and ideas that arise at the event itself.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/lets-gather-westside-stakeholders-to-connect-and-establish-common-ground-across-city-limits/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0138450996741-team90.jpeg
 organization_name: Westside Urban Forum